Recruitment marketing is vital to talent acquisition.

 Ongig is a recruitment marketing platform focused on job pages and job description text.

-Our branded candidate experience optimizes job pages with videos, images, recruiting widgets, and other recruiting content to engage and convert candidates.
+Our Career Site Builder is recruitment marketing software that optimizes job pages with videos, images, recruiting widgets, and other recruiting content to engage and convert candidates.
 Our text analyzer optimizes job description text by eliminating gender, racial, age, and other biases.